funlibs/cargo/README.md

 Build
 -----
+No build, include cargo.h and this is it.

-CARGO is build with CMake for all platforms.
+CARGO tests are built with CMake for all platforms.
 You can also use the fake configure script provided to set it up on unix:
 ```sh
 $ ./configure